doda25-team24/operation/README.md

 nohup minikube mount ../model-service/output:/model-service/output > /tmp/minikube-mount.log 2>&1 &
 ```

-This mounts your local `model-service/output` directory into the Minikube VM, allowing persistent data storage between your host and the cluster.
+This mounts the local `model-service/output` directory into the Minikube VM, allowing persistent data storage between the host and the cluster.
 The process runs in the background.

 ### 5. Deploy with Helm